cledtz/Alien_Invasion/README.md

 Project forked from: https://github.com/JurajX/Alien_Invasion

-Added modes, explosions etc. This project was mainly redone to learn python.
+Added more features & cleaned up the source.
+This project was mainly redone to learn python, its still shit though.

 Requires python@3.9